Galileo Cosmos – a powerful tool in life science data analytics

-In Life Sciences you have lots of data and you’re already answering lots of questions.
+In Life Sciences analytics you have lots of data and you’re already answering lots of questions.
 What about the questions you’re not asking?
 Spending millions of dollars on data to answer specific questions leaves you with a lot of data and a lot of additional questions – Galileo Cosmos helps you find the critical additional questions and answers that will add value to your business.

-Life sciences is all about patient flow – moving through treatment protocols for a specific disease, being managed from drug to drug to improve outcomes, managing new diseases as comorbidities develop.
+Life sciences analytics is all about patient flow – moving through treatment protocols for a specific disease, being managed from drug to drug to improve outcomes, managing new diseases as comorbidities develop.

 Using conventional analytic approaches, conducting a patient flow analysis is cumbersome, time consuming and often confined by the constraints of the analysis.
 With Galileo Cosmos you can complete multiple patient flow analyses across large and small patient groups using different flow parameters – all in minutes instead of days.